claudioscheer/merge-sign-pdf-python/README.md

 # Merge and Sign PDF files command line

-This project uses Python to merge and sign PDF files with multiple certificates.
+This __alpha__ project uses Python to merge and sign PDF files with multiple certificates.

 ## How to install